Rails 7.1 adds adapter option to disallow foreign keys

 end

-Rails 7.1 adds option to database.yml that enables skipping foreign key constraints usage even if the underlying database supports them and solves the above issue of writing migrations to disable foreign keys for all the tables.
+Rails 7.1 adds an option to database.yml that enables skipping foreign key constraints usage even if the underlying database supports them and solves the above issue of writing migrations to disable foreign keys for all the tables.

 development: